XD-OB/Docker-pamp/README.md

 ## Getting started

 1. Create a symlink named `src` from the PHP project into the `docker-pamp` directory:    ln -s /Path/to/PHP/project docker-pamp/src

-2. Copy default configuration files into the PHP docker directory:     cp docker-pamp/defaults/* docker-pamp/php71

-3. Bring up the AMP7.1 stack.
+2. Bring up the AMP7.1 stack.
 It use the same port 80:      docker-compose up php71

-4. Checkout your website at `127.0.0.1`
+3. Checkout your website at `127.0.0.1`

-5. Checkout your DB with phpMyAdmin at `localhost:8081`
+4. Checkout your DB with phpMyAdmin at `localhost:8081`

 # Initializing a database